eoinok/patients/README.md

 Gather data from a form and insert it into a database

 # Part 1
-Copy and paste the SQL script from the patients.sql file in the starter code from the assignment.
+Copy and paste the SQL script from the gp_surgery.sql file in the starter code from the assignment.
 Place it in a new query window in HeidiSQL.
 Execute the query so that a new database will be created complete with three tables Patient, Doctor and Visit.
-Note which table has Foreign Keys.
+Note which table(s) have Foreign Keys.

-Given the form you have been given in the starter code called createNewVisit.html, write a PHP program which will gather data from the form and insert it into the patients database.
+Given the form you have been given in the starter code called createNewVisit.html, write a PHP program which will gather data from the form and insert it into the Visit Table in the gp_surgery database.
 In order to do this you must figure out what to call your new file.
 This can be determined from the action attribute of the FORM tag in the createNewVisit.html file.
 Your new PHP program should contain an include command which pulls in PHP code containing credentials to connect to the PATIENTS database.
 You can call this file dbcon.php and you may reuse code you have written in previous labs but remember the database name in the credentials will need to be changed.

 The program should then pull values from the HTML FORM and assign them to simple PHP variables.